akeneo/pim-docs/install_pim/manual/daemon_queue.rst

     $ /path/to/php /path/to/your/pim/bin/console akeneo:batch:job-queue-consumer-daemon --env=prod --run-once

 Another possibility is to launch several daemons that will consume different jobs.
-This could be useful if you want specific job to be consume sooner.
+This could be useful if you want a specific job to be consume sooner.
 Here is an example with a few bulk actions: